 If you’re like most homeowners, you’ve likely gone to your local gardening store and purchased the first bag of fertilizer on the shelf.
 Without knowing the individual needs of your lawn, you run the risk of potentially harming your lawn.
 Most common commercial fertilizers focus on only three nutrients ( Nitrogen, Phosphorus & Potassium ) while ignoring all of your lawn’s other nutritional needs.
 With the lack of additional nutrients, your grass can become weaker, instead of stronger.

 We use customized Organic lawn fertilization, instead of this one-fertilizer-fits-all approach.
-We take a closer look at your lawn’s individual nutritional needs, which in turn allows us to make your lawn look healthy, thick and green.
-By choosing an organic fertilization solution instead of a chemical one, we’re not only helping your lawn, but also helping to make the environment you live in, healthier.
+We take a closer look at your lawn’s individual nutritional needs, which in turn allows us to make your lawn look healthy, thick, and green.
+By choosing an organic fertilization solution instead of a chemical one, we’re not only helping your lawn but also helping to make the environment you live in, healthier.

 Question: How Often Should I Water My Lawn?

 You never want to over-soak your soil, so the maximum number of times you should water your lawn is 3 times per week.
 We recommend watering every 4-6 days, but this varies depending on the soil.
 For new grass or new sodding installations, use an oscillating sprinkler which allows for the droplets to land softly on the new grass blades or seeds.
-Knowing how often to water your lawn puts you leaps ahead most people when it comes to lawn care.
+Knowing how often to water your lawn puts you leaps ahead of most people when it comes to lawn care.